Skip to main content

 Build fundamental academic skills

 Studying, writing, and assignments are fundamental to every course and degree programme in UCC.
-The leaving cert and other exams will have prepared you to some extent, but students often find the reality of university course work and essays to be more challenging than they expected.
+Yous school-leaving exams like the Leaving Cert will have prepared you to some extent, but students often find the reality of university coursework and essays to be more challenging than they expected.
 There are ways of writing and presenting what you've learned that you will not have encountered before.

-And that's where our Skills' Centre comes in.
-Dedicated to helping students improve their fundamental academic skills, the Skills' centre will be on hand to offer training and support on:
+That's where our Skills Centre comes in.
+Dedicated to helping students improve their fundamental academic skills, the Skills Centre will be on hand to offer training and support on:

 • how to study